webplumbr/webplumbr.github.io/index.md

 # The Where

-I enjoy automating tasks, analysing and interpreting data, and overall product ownership.
-I see myself heading in that direction in near future.
-Engaging and talking to end-users on how they use the product offers vital clue on how the product is being perceived outside of the factory (i.e. development team).
+I enjoy large scale web architecture related challenges, automating tasks, analysing and interpreting data.
+Engaging and talking to end-users on how they use the product offers vital clue on how the product is being perceived outside of the foundry (i.e. development team).
 Understanding this helps in prioritising product issues and help improve product offering and visibility.
+I can see myself heading along solution architecture or product management side.

 # Contact